 Wearing of face masks is required only for people at medical institutions, general pharmacies and other vulnerable facilities from 20 Mar 2023 onwards.

-2) Take an On-Arrival Test (OAT) within 1 day of arrival After arriving in South Korea, all travellers are required to take an on-arrival PCR test within 1 day of arrival (e.g. if a traveler arrives on 26 July 2022, he/she will have until 27 July 2022, 11:59 pm to get tested) at the testing centres located at Incheon Airport (click here to book), Gimhae Airport (click here to book), or Jeju International Airport (click here to book) or at medical institutes near their accommodation (list of approved medical institutes).
-The OAT costs must be paid by the traveler.
+2) Take an On-Arrival Test (OAT) within 1 day of arrival After arriving in South Korea, all travellers are required to take an on-arrival PCR test within 1 day of arrival (e.g. if a traveller arrives on 26 July 2022, he/she will have until 27 July 2022, 11:59 pm to get tested) at the testing centres located at Incheon Airport (click here to book), Gimhae Airport (click here to book), or Jeju International Airport (click here to book) or at medical institutes near their accommodation (list of approved medical institutes).
+The OAT costs must be paid by the traveller.
 Tourists are NOT ALLOWED to take their OAT at Health Centers (보건소).
 It is recommended for travellers to stay in their accommodations until they receive a negative PCR test result.
 If the test result comes back positive, Koreans and ARC holders must self-quarantine at their own accommodation while tourists and short-term visitors must quarantine at an allocated quarantine facility for 7 days.

 UPDATE: Travellers no longer have to take an on-arrival test from 1 Oct 2022.
 As a result, uploading of OAT results will also not be required.